 Kenwood KT-7500 (1978, $310, photo1, photo2, service manual, schematic, PC board) search eBay

 The KT-7500 has 5 gangs and 5 filters, with one filter being used for the wide IF bandwidth setting and 4 for narrow mode.
 It is a very DIY-friendly tuner and will sound terrific when its audio section is updated.
 It will also blow away most unmodified tuners (at any price) for DXing with a few narrow filters installed.
 The KT-7500 has a variable output level knob on the front panel, plus an FM MPX filter and separate muting and auto/mono switches.
 On the back panel are jacks for an oscilloscope and a 75 µS/25 µS de-emphasis switch.
+Our contributor Joe did an alignment and some mods on his unit and reports, "After tuning across the entire FM band, I can now see why everyone says these can be excellent DX tuners.
+The ability of the tuner to pull in weak stations in full quieting is phenomenal!"
 The KT-7500 usually sells for $60-100 on eBay without a wooden cabinet (with a low of $31 in 8/06 and recent highs of $187 and $201 in 11/06 for mint ones), or up to $125-150 with a cabinet.
 Two KT-7500s with DIY audio section and power supply mods as described on our DIY Mods page each sold for $350 in early 2002.
 More recently, other KT-7500s with audiophile mods have sold for $170 to as high as $305 (in 11/06).
 See how one stock KT-7500 sounded compared to other top tuners on our Shootouts page, read about the performance of a modded KT-7550 on the Modified Tuner Report page, and see the Kenwood brochures page for more about the KT-7500.
 A description and great interior photos of extensive mods to a KT-7500 can be seen on our contributor Mike B.'s website, and our contributor Lee's mods are posted on AudioKarma.
 [BF][EF][JR]

 Our contributor Bill Ammons had some thoughts on filter mods for the KT-7500: "Here is an idea for the KT-7500.
 I have upgraded several of them and have gotten excellent results.
 For the CF1 position I use a filter adder PCB and two 280 kHz FALL series low GDT filters.
 This will give you very low distortion in the wide IF mode and much better selectivity.
 In the Narrow IF mode, I have been using 4 of the GAXX 250 kHz filters.
 The only problem with the GAXX series is the high insertion loss (~12 dB).
 I have a two filter PCB that spans the two series filters and has gain to make up for the extra filter loss.
 The last two filters do not need a PCB.
 This ends up giving you (with alignment) about 55 dB of separation in narrow, and under 0.2% distortion."
 Our contributor Stephen says, "I finally got around to listening to a recent eBay purchase, a stock KT-7500.
 This is my second time around with this tuner.
 The first had some hard time on it, and I found it lacking.
 This one was a pleasant surprise, and much better than I had hoped for.
 No match for my Rotel RT-870 or my KT-8300, but much better than the previous KT-7500.
 I finally can see why it's such a nice candidate for some mods."